sfepy/sfepy/doc/developer_guide.rst

   uses surface face connectivity for assembling;
-- `'surface_extra'` for surface integral over a region that contains faces; uses volume element connectivity for assembling - this is needed if full gradients of a variable are required on the boundary.
+- `'surface_extra'` for surface integral over a region that contains faces; uses volume element connectivity for assembling - this is needed if full gradients of a variable are required on the boundary;
+- `'by_region'` -  the integration mode is determined by the region kind, The term attribute 'surface_integration' allows to set `'surface_extra'` integration for surface regions.

 `function()`
 """"""""""""